 After the failure of our first trip to the Villa d’Este gardens, we headed back out of the city again to the town of Tivoli.
-The train journey offered up a change of scenery from the built up apartments and busy streets to sprawling towns and small, rural stations the further we traveled out.
+The train journey offered up a change of scenery from the built up apartments and busy streets to sprawling towns and small, rural stations the farther we traveled out.
 The station in Tivoli itself is quite unassuming, in fact to get to the main platform we had to literally walk across the tracks (a lot more lax on the health and safety side here).

 I’m finally getting around to writing about our Europe trip back in September last year.
 I had intended to at least start on these before 2017 began but by the time I’d recovered from the holiday we were into the busy end of the year (hello Christmas) and I just decided these posts would have to wait.